We can approve premises, like hotels and stately homes, to be used for civil marriage and civil partnership ceremonies.

 Tacit consent will not apply

-This means your application will not be granted automatically.
-It is in the public interest that we must process your application before it can be granted.
-If you have not heard from us within a reasonable period you cannot assume you have been granted approval.
-Please contact us in this case.
+This means you cannot assume your application has been granted if you haven't heard from us.
+It is in the public interest that we process your application before it can be granted.
+If you have not heard from us after the 21 period you should contact us.

 How to make an appeal or a complaint

-Please contact us in the first instance if you wish to make an appeal.
+You should contact us if you wish to make an appeal.
 You have a right to seek a review of our decision.

-Members of the public who are experiencing problems with licensed premises should contact us for advice.
+Members of the public who are experiencing problems with a licensed premises should contact us for advice.